Frequently Asked Questions

 Q: What should I expect after my solar is installed?

-A: Your electric bill goes away as your system produces energy.
-Energy is a net agreement (PG&E sells it to other people), then you get a credit when electricity goes back onto the grid.
+A: Your electric bill goes down and away as your system produces energy.
+Energy is exchanged with the utility as a net agreement, then you get a credit when electricity goes back onto the grid.

-A: We’ll work with PG&E to install a net metering system.
+A: We’ll work with PG&E (and some local municipal utilities) to implement a net metering agreement on your behalf.
 Net metering allows you to use your utility company as the storage of your energy.
-As you produce watts of electricity, your meter will literally spin backwards and, as you use electricity at night, you will pull this from the grid as you have in the past.
+As you produce electricity over and above your consumption, your meter will literally spin backwards for credits.
+The utility then sells that electricity to others nearby.

 Q: What is the process for switching to solar?